-Determining what turns notes into music has been confusing.
-Everyone has different tastes for which interpretations of pieces they enjoy most.
-There is no clear measure for how musical a performance is.
-It is further perplexing because from my own experience and what others have told me, music education has not given us a fundamental understanding of what makes a performance musical.
-We are given very useful information about technique, styles of music, and small details that can make a passage sound more interesting, but little comprehension of how this helps music communicate emotions and ideas.
-Therefore, I believe it would be prudent to create guiding principles for making notes musical.
-Some may question this, as what is valued most in creating music is subjective, and rationalizing music rather than experiencing it intuitively would be missing a large part of why music is meaningful.
-While I agree that feeling music intuitively is essential, what I propose is that having a rational understanding of musicality provides irreplaceable knowledge of turning notes into music.
+Some may question this, as what is valued most in creating music is subjective.
+Plus, methodically dissecting music rather than experiencing it intuitively would be missing a large part of why music is meaningful.
+While I agree that feeling music intuitively is essential, what I propose is that having a rational understanding of musicality provides irreplaceable knowledge of making notes musical.
 For example, if someone had the goal to attain a fulfilling and stable romantic relationship, many would agree it would be unwise to approach this only by emotion.
-Someone who has logically sound philosophies and knows when these beliefs are more important than feeling good would have a greater understanding of what leads to a fulfilling and stable romantic relationship than someone guided only by emotion.
+Someone who prioritizes logically sound ethics over feeling good would have a greater understanding of what leads to a fulfilling and stable romantic relationship than someone guided only by emotion.
 I propose that this mindset also applies to grasping musicality more clearly.
-Also, subjectivity does not prevent rational guidelines to create musicality from being useful, as life philosophies can successfully influence humans to live moral and fulfilling lives, and they are perhaps even more subjective than views of what turns notes into music.
+Subjectivity does not prevent rational guidelines to create musicality from being useful.
+Life philosophies can successfully influence humans to live moral and fulfilling lives despite perhaps even more subjective than views of what makes notes musical.

-I define lyricism as the execution or imitation of the natural sung or spoken voice.
+I define lyricism as matching one’s sound to the natural sung or spoken voice.
 Lyricism is created through the breath to give notes contours, direction in phrasing, a sense of appropriate pauses or silences in the sound and adding a human quality to the sound.
 I will now discuss what creates lyricism in music, with the components not being in any strict order.

 A) Performing as if resources are finite

 Strongly tied to how air must be inhaled and how it eventually runs out, momentum is essential for giving phrases direction and cadence.
 Momentum must be progressively gathered and naturally decreases over time.
-To increase momentum, some options are to crescendo, speed the tempo, make vibrato narrower and/or faster, gradually changing articulation, and breathing more air.
-The opposite of some of these choices can be done to decrease momentum or by letting it automatically decay over time, which can be used to end phrases or naturally connect into other phrases.
+To increase momentum, some options are to crescendo, speed the tempo, make vibrato narrower and/or faster, gradually change articulation, and breathe more air.
+The opposite can be done to decrease momentum or by letting it automatically decay over time, which can be used to end phrases and/or start new ones.

 C) Emotive friction

-Emotive friction is the perceived intensity of the music, which replicates how words or song have a wide spectrum of intensity in their delivery.
-It allows for many possibilities in creating specific moods in music.
+Emotive friction is the perceived intensity of the music, which replicates how words or songs have a wide spectrum of intensity in their delivery.
+It allows for many possibilities in creating specific moods.
 For example, a quiet passage can be played with low emotive friction to create a serene atmosphere but played with high emotive friction to reflect internal pain.
-Some tools to increase emotive tension are making vibrato faster and/or narrower, creating a heavier sound, adding glissandos and for string instruments, it can be increased by slowing down bow speed and moving the contact point closer to the bridge.
+Some tools to increase emotive friction are making vibrato faster and/or narrower, creating a heavier sound, and adding glissandos.
+For string instruments, it can also be increased by slowing down bow speed and moving the contact point closer to the bridge.
 Doing the opposite to decrease emotive friction can also be an effective musical choice.

 Rhythm gives a natural flow to music much like speaking.
 Often good rhythm involves a consistent beat and accurate subdividing to create a sense of flow or groove.
-When a steady rhythm is established, it allows for intentional speeding up or slowing of the beat to be comprehensible, as a tempo change is more meaningful when two or more tempos are juxtaposed.
-It is important to note that consistent rhythm is not the same as robotically and precisely regular note lengths.
-While we want rhythm to be accurate, not all subdivisions need to have the exact same length or emphasis.
-If every syllable in a spoken sentence is the exact same length and receives equal emphasis, it would sound stilted.
-Outside of a few exceptions, we want to avoid having music sound like a machine with every note having equal length and emphasis, as slight irregularities in the notes give them a more human-like expression of emotion.
+When a steady rhythm is established, it allows for intentional speeding up or slowing of the beat to be comprehensible.
+Tempo changes are more meaningful when two or more tempos are juxtaposed.
+However, consistent rhythm is different from robotically and precisely regular note lengths.
+While we want rhythm to be accurate, not all subdivisions need to have the exact same length or emphasis, as doing so would sound stilted.
+Outside of a few exceptions, we want to avoid having machine-like consistency because slight irregularities in the notes give them a more human expression of emotion.

 I define organic quality as uninhibited sublimity that is enjoyable to hear because of how aesthetically pleasing it sounds.
-Lyricism contributes to organic quality, but lyricism alone is not sufficient to create musicality.
+Lyricism contributes to organic quality but is not sufficient to create musicality by itself.
 Accurately imitating the voice does not inherently create musicality because the voice sounds exactly like the voice, and not all who sing are musical or even follow principles of lyricism well.
 Organic quality includes other factors that create musicality, which I will list below.